yangjiel/jiaochuan/README.md

 # jiaochuan

 ## Copyright
-Copyright (C) Jason Liu & Peter Tan 2020 - All Rights Reserved Unauthorized copying of this project or using this project is strictly prohibited.
+Copyright (C) Jason Liu & Peter Tan 2020 - All Rights Reserved.
+Unauthorized using this project commercially in any form is strictly prohibited.
 Written by Jason Liu <jasonliuengr@gmail.com>, June 2020.

 ## Maintainer